typescriptlover/lope/README.md

 **why**

-_sometimes you just want a quick n easy image storage that does the job, without a hassle to set up, especially for personal projects or development environments_
+_sometimes you just want a quick n easy way to store and retrieve images fast, without a hassle to set up, especially for personal projects or development environments_

 > also, this is mostly for my personal use